SAP-archive/teched2020-DEV166/exercises/ex2/README.md

 2. Check the required Node.js version for AppRouter

     This is declared in the `package.json` file of the AppRouter.
-You can check it for example with this script:
+You can check it with this script:

     ```bash
     cat node_modules/@sap/approuter/package.json | grep '"node"'